 Earlier this summer, my family had a trip planned to the Galápagos Islands off the coast of mainland Ecuador.
 For a week, I'd be living on a small boat, hopping from island to island.
 There'd be no cell phone service, no Wi-Fi, no full-length mirrors, and no time in between kayaking and hiking to concern myself with makeup and hair products.
 This seemed like the perfect setup for my vanity detox.
 And after all was said and done, I can say with confidence that it was.
 Below, I've listed five major benefits I took away from forgetting about my appearance for a week.
 Of course, escaping to an exotic archipelago whenever you need a break from Instagram is not totally realistic.

-1. Taking photos without worrying about likes results in better photos.
+1. Taking photos without worrying about likes results in better photos

 When I'm taking photos on a trip, I have to admit, I'm either consciously or subconsciously thinking about how they'll play out on Instagram.
 On some level, I am considering things like how good my body looks, if the photo coordinates with the rest of my grid, if it aligns with what's trendy on the app at the moment.
 But when Instagram isn't even an option, you can focus on taking photos that represent the beauty of the actual experience.
 The lack of vanity simply reorients your perspective of why we take photos in the first place.
 I only have two selfies of me from that entire Galápagos trip.

-2. Focusing on what your body can do, rather than how it looks, relieves self-consciousness.
+2. Focusing on what your body can do, rather than how it looks, relieves self-consciousness

 There was not a single full-length mirror on board that boat, and in fact, the one small mirror in my room was angled such that I could barely even use it at all.
 This made focusing on how my body looked in my athletic gear and swimsuits an impossibility.
 Not only that, but I was so distracted by the demanding schedule of the trip (wake up at 5 a.m., kayak, snorkel, hike, repeat) that I didn't even have time to worry about how I looked.
 My only option was to worry about pushing my body to paddle around the next bend, to climb to the next peak.

-3. If you surround yourself with people who don't care how you look, you'll stop caring, too.
+3. If you surround yourself with people who don't care how you look, you'll stop caring, too

 Working in online media in Los Angeles, I am constantly surrounded by people who are invested in their image and social media presence as a part of their profession—which is totally fine.
 It's a job!
 But it can also warp your ability to judge how important your appearance really is.
 Being on a boat with my family (two college professors, a computer scientist, and a lawyer), in addition to a dozen or so other travelers with entertainment-unrelated jobs, took the pressure off of "looking cute" and "getting content" all the time.

-4. Not wearing makeup saves you more than just the time it takes to put it on.
+4. Not wearing makeup saves you more than just the time it takes to put it on

 Ironically, there seems to be a direct correlation between how much time I put into my hair and makeup and how much time I spend thinking about whether or not it looks good.
 Wearing a bare face and air-dried hair for a week gave me this general "screw it" attitude.
 With no exertion spent on my appearance, there was no risk that the effort hadn't been worth it, allowing me to focus on more productive things.
 This is something I've definitely carried with me, post–vanity detox: When you want to feel minimally self-conscious, pare down your hair and makeup routines as much as possible.

-5. The longer you go without putting effort into looking "perfect," the more used to your natural appearance you'll get.
+5. The longer you go without putting effort into looking "perfect," the more used to your natural appearance you'll get

 I genuinely do use makeup as a fun form of self-expression, but I'd be lying if I said I don't also use it to cover up my flaws—to camouflage my dark under-eyes and blemishes, to fill in my weirdly shaped eyebrows, to bring color to my dull complexion.
 Before this trip, going 100% makeup-free had been a private endeavor.
 I hadn't gone a week without so much as concealer and tinted lip balm since I was a kid.
 Because of that, I almost felt like my bare face was somehow unfit for public consumption.